wangziqi2013/wangziqi2013.github.io/_posts/2020-12-22-buddy-compression.markdown

 has higher latency and relatively lower bandwidth.
 The paper does not restrict the external memory to be CPU-managed host memory, or individual memory modules, as long as they can be addressed and accessed by the GPU's MMU.
+The paper assumes bit-plane compression (BPC) as the compression algorithm, as it empirically works well on GPU workloads.
+The paper, however, also indicates that other compression algorithms can also be used as long as the hardware implementation has low latency.

 Buddy Compression requires the following hardware changes.
 First, since cache lines are compressed, each cache line slot will be smaller, which changes the addressing scheme of GPGPU's main memory.
 Given a fixed slot size of X,